 This is the third, and possibly final, post in my series on Microsoft Windows console mode character encodings.
 It describes how to use Unicode reasonably cleanly, without the “chcp 65001” hack discussed in Part 2.
+See Part 1 for a list of the posts in this series.

 Again, the idea is that you are writing a command-line computer program in C or C++, and you want it to work reasonably well on Microsoft Windows, as well as on Unix-like platforms.